Tuesday, February 22, 2011

 Eating My Way Through Taiwan: Buddha Jumps Over the Wall

-Mustard greens – They are served as a vegetable and they represent long life.
+Mustard greens – They are served as a vegetable, and they represent long life.
 The eating of Mustard greens is a wish for the long life of those eating the meal with you.

 Taiwanese Black Chicken

 Whole chicken – Usually a whole chicken is served in one form or another.
-In all of the Chinese New Year meals I ate, the chicken served was a Black Skinned Chicken prepared as a soup.
+In all of the Lunar New Year meals I ate, the chicken served was a Black Skinned Chicken prepared as a soup.
 The Chicken symbolizes starting a new family and for those already married, bringing wealth to the whole family.

-Fish – The Chinese word for fish is Yu, which is pronounced the same as the word for abundance.
+Fish – The Mandarin word for fish is Yu, which is pronounced the same as the word for abundance.
 It is noted that although every family prepares fish, it is symbolic to not eat all of it as this ensures you leave something for the remainder of the year.

 A Fu Zhao scholar was picnicking with friends.
 He took all the food that he had, put it in a wine jar and heated it over a fire.
 The smell drifted off the food and across the landscape until it reached a Buddhist monastery.
 The monks smelled the food and couldn’t resist inviting themselves to the picnic.
 So they jumped over the wall and descended upon the picnic.
 A poem was written to commemorate the meal.
 There was one line that was written in praise of the food that went like this, “Even Buddha himself would jump over a wall to taste this dish.”
 I didn’t realize that Ancient Buddhist Monks were such poetic souls.